About The ADT Guide

 The ADT Guide began as a complete, detailed audit of the American Discovery Trail Databooks for Westbound Hikers following reports of lost hikers and outdated directions.
 We checked and double-checked each road turn, trail route, and information note in the 2013-2018 classic ADT Databooks, still the most current available during the eight-month-long project.
 In addition, we noted waypoint corrections/omissions and created a corresponding GPS map of each segment.

 Today ADTGuide.com is a repository of those initial audit findings - first published in February of 2019 and continuously updated.

 In the spring of 2019, we began producing the only Maps of the American Discovery Trail, directions for Eastbound Hikers, and waypoints for use with the Gaia GPS app.

 So, Let's Go!

 So check back here for the latest updates and crowd-sourced reports from the trail.
-You are well on your way to preparing yourself for the adventure of a lifetime!
+With our collection of tools – directions, maps, and GPX waypoints – you are well on your way to preparing yourself for the adventure of a lifetime!